MrGibbage/fll-pybricks-vscode-tutorial/github-season-repo.md

 In GitHub, collaborators will have the ability to add new files, edit existing files, and even delete files.
 They will have full ownership of all of the repo files.
 If that sounds scary, don't be worried.
 This is GitHub.
 Everything is logged, so you will know who did what, and everything is reversible.
 You can always go back in time.
 I have never had a problem where someone was messing with a file that they shouldn't have.

+These steps will need to be completed for each collaborator (team member/coaches).
 To add a collaborator, click on the repo settings (make sure you are logged in as the team account):
 ![Screenshot 2025-02-16 085945](https://github.com/user-attachments/assets/dc9ae865-7729-44c4-a920-393ae7218860)